Top of page Skip to main content

 I am pleased to present our Corporate Plan as required under paragraph 35(1)(b) of the Public Governance, Performance and Accountability Act 2013 (PGPA Act).
 This is our primary planning document and has been prepared in accordance with the requirements of the PGPA Act.

-I look forward to reporting on our progress in the annual performance statements included in the Treasury Annual Report.
+I look forward to leading the department in 2025–26, its 125th year, and reporting on our progress in the annual performance statements included in the Treasury Annual Report.

 Secretary